 Once you’ve had a look over the vehicle and sorted out your insurance it’s time to start the test drive.
 Many dealers will have an assigned route they’d like you to follow but it’s important that you go where you want to (within reason).
 You need to make sure that you try the car out on a variety of roads including, if possible the roads you use regularly.

-You should try and get out on the roads for about half an hour to 45 minutes to get a good feel for the vehicle.
+There’s no real answer to how long to test drive a car but you should try and get out on the roads for about half an hour to 45 minutes to get a good feel for the vehicle.
 Make sure you discuss this with the seller beforehand and they should be fine with anything you want to test.
 At the end of the day, they are after a sale and will likely change their usual routine to make one.

 When you get in the vehicle, the first thing you want to see is how comfortable the driver seat is.
 You’re going to spending many hours in that position, so make sure everything suits you.
 Next check out the controls and gadgets are working properly.
 Ask the seller to explain any controls you don’t understand.
 You’re also paying for the features of the car, so ensure that they’re working properly.